dwmkerr/puzlog/README.md

 Sync: show a 'cloud' icon with a cross to indiciate 'not synched' this should offer a tooltip saying 'sign in to sync' - this is the nudge to the user to auth.
 When synced show a cloud/tick icon

+- [x] refactor: remove old icons lib
+- [ ] refactor: move stopwatch into puzzle toolbar
 - [x] feat: show status icon in puzzle page
+- [x] bug: set status icon doesn't work consistently, try hitting start/finish/resume from a combo of the popup and toolbar and the bug is apparent.
+Notes are in the TODO in the code in service_worker
 - [wip] refactor: 'series' config which contains code to check if a crossword is part of series and then parse crossword metadata handle not found, externalise to json config, add all guardian xword types, add series url, setter url
 - [ ] feat: show title / setter / series in puzzle page